 Murder and Manslaughter

-This also requires an intention to kill or cause grievous bodily harm.
-However, partial defences, such as diminished responsibility, provocation or death caused by a suicide pact, means it cannot be classed as murder.
+This also requires an intention to kill or cause GBH.
+However, where a partial defence, such as diminished responsibility, loss of control or death caused by a suicide pact applies, the offence will be manslaughter.

-This has similar elements to murder but does not involve an intention to kill or cause grievous bodily harm.
+This has similar elements to murder but does not involve an intention to kill or cause GBH.
 There are two types of involuntary manslaughter:

-To determine the category of a murder or manslaughter offence, the court will be required to consider a number of factors, including:
+To determine the appropriate sentence, the court will consider a number of factors, including: